 How Long Do You Have to File an Employment or Labor Complaint in Florida?

-The standard four-year statute of limitations for personal injury outlined in Florida Statutes § 95.11(3)(a) does not strictly apply to employment and labor cases.
+Personal injury deadlines for legal action do not usually apply to employment and labor cases.
+This means that you may have an even shorter window for action than you previously thought.
 You must file most ADA complaints with the U.S. Equal Employment Opportunity Commission (EEOC) within 180 days of when the discrimination occurred.
 However, you may have a longer window depending on circumstances unique to your case.
 Our lawyers can tell you more.

 Additionally, you can request an inquiry into discrimination in Florida based on race, color, religion, sex, pregnancy, national origin, age, disability, or marital status with the Florida Commission on Human Relations (FCHR).
 You have 365 days from the alleged discriminatory act to contact the agency.